vsang181/Get-Good-at-Python/Python Scripting Basics/Variables, Slicing and Type Casting/Intro.md

 This module cover the following topics:

-1. Find the Python version
+1. Checking the Installed Python Version
 2. Understand and set a shebang line
 3. Write first python script
 4. Understand basic variable types